alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 There are different processes if you either:

 - [send small, low value goods abroad](https://www.gov.uk/send-goods-abroad) - eg after selling goods on an online auction site
-- [take goods out of the UK temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html) - eg to a trade fair
+- [take goods out of the UK temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html) - eg taking sale samples to a trade fair

 ##Export advice and finance